natanbs/App_DevOps_encapsulation/v6_pv_pvc_storage/README.md

 ```

 Now if you uninstall the flask and reinstall it from scratch, the data will be saved.
-Once the app is up again, new pings will accumulate to the previous count.
+Once the app is up again, new pings will accumulate to the previous count which would not be reset.

 After the containers are up and running, go to the url: